 Local council approval is absolutely necessary.
 Every council has their own planning policies and you need to be aware of them before taking on any construction project.
 Getting permission is usually easy and doesn’t require much time, most builds gain approval within 20 days.

-Before you start building your granny flat, another factor that needs to be considered is insurance.
+Before hiring a builder to start constructing your granny flat, another factor that needs to be considered is insurance.
 Whether you’re using it for personal use or renting it out, you must inform your insurance company.
 It is just as important to get your granny flat insured as it is your primary household.
 There’s always risk and liability involved and this can increase the insurance costs.